369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 It's used:
   * To mark emails as spam, or not spam
-  * To correctly classify articles into their categories
+  * To correctly classify articles into their categories (Which we will see later)
   * To check a piece of text expressing possitive emotions or negative emotions
   * Credit card fraud prediction
   * Health risk prediction

-Due to its simplicity, Naive Bayes might outperform more complex models when the data set isn't large enough for them
+Due to its simplicity, Naive Bayes might outperform more complex models when the data set isn't large enough.

 There are 3 variants of Naive Bayes that are most common and we'll go though each of them.
 But first lets implement our own modest version from scratch.